 Now, coming to the most important feature - Charging speed.
 It has a standard 18W Type C output port followed by a USB-A port and a micro-USB port.
 The latter comes to the picture when you have to charge legacy devices.

-As you may already know, you can hook your laptop to the 18W port in cases of emergency.
+As you may already know, you can hook your laptop to the 18W port in case of an emergency.
 The only thing is that it will charge at a much slower speed.

 The massive 30000mAh capacity means you do not have to worry about charging it for a long time.
 And the story doesn't end there.
 This USB-C PD power bank is also compatible with Android phones supporting Qualcomm Quick Charge.